 Parents can keep the kitchen safe and fun for children by following this simple recipe:

-- Cooking can be messy even without children, so don’t stress over the “oops” moments.
+- Keep it fun.
+Cooking can be messy even without children, so don’t stress over the “oops” moments.
 If the cookie batter ends up on the floor instead of the baking sheet, offer some guidance and let your child try again.
 You can make cleaning it up fun too!

 When your meal is complete, be sure to compliment your sous chef on a job well done.
 Offer them the first taste of whatever you cooked together and ask them what you should make next time.
 Bon appétit!